 His first novel, My Cat Yugoslavia, originally published in 2014, received widespread acclaim among critics and readers alike, and won Statovci the prestigious Helsingin Sanomat Literature Prize.
 The awarding jury praised the still only 24-year-old author’s ability to combine the dreamlike with the realistic, and give old symbols new meaning and power.
 My Cat Yugoslavia was published in English in 2017 by Pantheon Books.
 The novel was longlisted for the International Dublin Literary Award.

 Statovci’s third novel, Bolla, was published in August 2019 to raving reviews from the leading publications in Finland.
 In November 2019, Bolla won the most prestigious literature award in Finland, The Finlandia Prize.
 Statovci is the youngest winner of The Finlandia Prize, receiving the recognition at only 29 years of age.
 Bolla was also shortlisted for The Nordic Council Literature Prize.
-Bolla was published in US in 2021 to glowing reviews, and was a finalist for The Kirkus Prize for Fiction.
-In 2022, Statovci won the Italian Premio Grinzane Literature Award.
+The novel was published in the US in 2021 to glowing reviews, and was a finalist for The Kirkus Prize for Fiction.
+In 2022, the novel won Statovci the Italian Premio Grinzane Literature Award.

 Statovci’s work has been translated into over 20 languages.

 Awards & Nominations

 2022: Winner of the Italian Premio Grinzane Literature Prize (BOLLA)